-Vientiane city has been the capital of Laos since 1563.
+Vientiane has been the capital of Laos since 1563.
 The city has endured many trials and tribulations including 20th century invasions by the Japanese, French and Americans.
-Although Laos is now under communist control, Vientiane remains as the capital city.
+Although Laos is now under communist control, Vientiane remains steadfast as the capital city.

 In modern times, Laos has made economic progress and its population has grown to 760,000.
 Signs of economic progress include Vientiane attractions such as SE Asian Games in 2009, ASEAN conference in 2016 and also the annual Lao Music Awards.